philipperoubert/cryptick/README.md

 ## Special Thanks

-Special thanks to [techiesms](https://www.youtube.com/watch?v=g-UckNaSy0Y) from whom this project is inspired from.
+Special thanks to [techiesms](https://www.youtube.com/watch?v=g-UckNaSy0Y) from whom this project is inspired.
 The github project can be found [here](https://github.com/techiesms/Crypto-Currency-Display-usign-ESP32---Epaper-display).

 ## License